 Who should connect a personal deposit-only bank account?

-- US employees who will be reimbursed for expense reports submitted to their employee.
+- US employees who will be reimbursed for expense reports submitted to their employer.

-- Australian employees who will be reimbursed by their company.
+- Australian employees who will be reimbursed by their company via batch payments.
 More details about this here.

 Who should connect a business deposit-only bank account?